 The event that always begins our Christmas is the Ceremony to switch on the Tree of Light on the Cayley Promenade in Rhos on Sea.
 This raises funds for St David’s Hospice and organised by Rhos on Sea Rotary Club.
 Its quite humble to be part of this ceremony in its 20th year where hundreds of people come along to this moving half hour service every year.
 Carols are sung with the choir and Beaulah Brass Band.

-Rehearsals recommence on Sunday the 6th of January at 7:30 pm at Old Colwyn Community Centre.
+Rehearsals are on Sunday and Wednesdays at 7:30 pm in the Old Colwyn Community Centre.
 New members are most welcome to come along.